lachrist/aran/README.md

 2) There exists loopholes that will cause the target program to behave differentially when analyzed, this is discussed in [Known Heisenbugs](#known-heisenbugs).
 3) Aran does not provide any facilities for instrumenting modularized JavaScript applications.
    To instrument server-side node applications and client-side browser applications we rely on a separate module called [Otiluke](https://github.com/lachrist/otiluke).
+   You can either combine these module manually or used [aran-lite](https://github.com/lachrist/linvail) which is simpler but also less generic.
 4) Aran does not offer an out-of-the-box interface for tracking primitive values through the object graph.
    This feature is crucial for data-flow centric dynamic analyses such as taint analysis and symbolic execution.
-   In our research, we track primitive values through the object graph with a complementary npm module called [Linvail](https://github.com/lachrist/linvail).
+   In our research, we track primitive values through the object graph with [aran-access](https://github.com/lachrist/linvail) which implements an acces control system around Aran's instrumented code.

 ## API